 After thirty years of roof work in Chicagoland, chimney flashing is by far the most frequent source of the calls we get that start with "I have a roof leak but I don't know where it's coming from."
 The answer is usually the chimney.
 Not always the chimney itself — often it's the interface between the chimney masonry and the surrounding roof system that's the problem.
 That transition point, sealed by a layered flashing assembly, takes more mechanical stress than almost any other part of the roof.
 The chimney is rigid masonry.
 The roof deck moves with thermal expansion and contraction.
 Over years, that differential movement works at every sealant line and every metal overlap.
 Illinois winters accelerate it.

-We repair chimney flashing and masonry on properties of all types — single-family homes, multi-unit residential, commercial buildings with brick parapets and chimney penetrations.
-The diagnostic process is the same: find where water is getting in, trace it back to the source, and fix it right the first time.
+We repair chimney flashing on properties of all types — single-family homes, multi-unit residential, commercial buildings with brick parapets and chimney penetrations.
+Where the diagnosis points at the masonry itself rather than the flashing, we bring in mason partners we have worked with for years and manage the job as one scope.
+The diagnostic process is the same either way: find where water is getting in, trace it back to the source, and fix the right thing the first time.

 A chimney is the only structural element that passes completely through the roof plane.
 Every other penetration — a pipe boot, a vent, a skylight — has a relatively simple geometry.
 A chimney is different: it has four sides, multiple courses of flashing to manage, and often a saddle or cricket behind it to divert water around the wide back face.
 When any part of that system fails, water has a direct path into the roof structure.